FOSSEE/eSim/Ubuntu/README.md

 2. Add the installer script `install-eSim.sh` in `eSim-<version>` folder.

 3. Add the eSim executable (if available) in `eSim-<version>` folder.
-Also, remove following files from the folder:
+Also, remove following files from this folder:
 	- `.git` folder
 	- `code` folder
 	- `src` folder (Applicable only if eSim executable is used)